 The base snap mounts itself as the root filesystem within your snap such that when your application runs, the base’s library paths are searched directly after the paths for your specific snap.

-When building your snap with no specified base, Snapcraft will operate in compatibility mode.
-This is essentially a prior (2.43-era) version of Snapcraft, and will lose the functionality of newer releases.
+When building a snap with no specified base, Snapcraft will operate in compatibility mode.
+This is essentially a prior (2.43-era) version of Snapcraft and, consequently, snapcraft will lose the functionality of newer releases.
 See Features incompatible with bases for details.

 then core20